wyattades/react-tutorial/README.md

 - create boilerplate: `npx create-next-app react-todo-list`
 - edit `pages/index.js`, add a component `<TodoList/>` (put it in `components/TodoList.js`)
 - add a "controlled input" i.e. `<input type="text"/>` with `value` and `onChange` props controlled by React state
-- add a "plus" button to add the input's value to our todo list
+- add a "plus" button to add the input's value to our todo list. also, it should reset the input's value
 - add ability to delete each list item